Eid Al-Farsi: Club career

 On 5 July 2013, he signed a one-year contract with Al-Nahda Club.
 On 5 July 2014, he moved back to his former club, Al-Oruba SC on a one-year contract.

 Wigan trial

 After the transfer closes on 2012, English top flight club Wigan Athletic asked Oman Football Association to allow Eid to visit United Kingdom for a trial with Wigan.

 Club career statistics

 International career

 Eid is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2010.
 He made his first appearance for Oman on 20 January 2010 in a friendly match against Sweden. and scored his first international goal on 11 September 2012 in a friendly match against Ireland.
-He has made appearances in the 2014 FIFA World Cup qualification, the 2013 Gulf Cup of Nations and the 2015 AFC Asian Cup qualification.
+He has made appearances in the 2014 FIFA World Cup qualification, the 21st Arabian Gulf Cup and the 2015 AFC Asian Cup qualification.